sollambert/rust-full-stack-with-auth-template/README.md

 In here you'll find some quick demos to get you started with an entirely Rust web environment!

 Authentication/authorization is achieved with JSON Web Tokens.
-This is achieved in a two-part authentication process the involved the user signing in/creating an account at which point they are issued a requester token for a defined amount of time.
+This is achieved in a two-part authentication process that involves the user signing in/creating an account at which point they are issued an authentication token for a defined amount of time.

-With this token, users are then able to request more tokens to perform authorized actions depending on access level.
-Through frontend middleware, this process is handled automatically and the authorization request token is placed into request headers as a Bearer auth token whenever a request is sent to the backend.
+With this token, users are then able to request authorization tokens to perform authorized actions depending on access level.
+Through frontend middleware, this process is handled automatically and the authorization token is placed into request headers as a Bearer auth token whenever a request is sent to the backend.

 Web socket authentication functions slightly differently, as the authentication handshake occurs through the first message of a freshly opened websocket instead of being sent as a Bearer auth header.